adgayle/aws-saa-study-guide/saa.md

 ## Simple Queuing Service (SQS)
 Distributed queue system for message awaiting processing (always a pull based system).
 Used for application integration
-* Great way to decouple applications components
+* Great way to decouple application components
 * Messages can contain from 1 byte up to 256KB of data
 * Messages can stay from 1 minute to 14 days (default is 4 days)
 * Visibility timeout is the amount of time a message is hidden from the queue after being picked up for processing